Table of Contents:

 The mean is simply the average and considered the most reliable measure of central tendency for making assumptions about a population from a single sample.
 Central tendency determines the tendency for the values of your data to cluster around its mean, mode, or median.
 The mean is computed by the sum of all values, divided by the number of values.

-The median is the “middle” value or midpoint in your data and is also called the „50th percentile“.
+The median is the “middle” value or midpoint in your data and is also called the “50th percentile.”
 Note that the median is much less affected by outliers and skewed data than the mean.
-I will explain this with an example: Imagine you have a dataset of housing prizes that range mostly from $100,000 to $300,000 but contains a few houses that are worth more than 3 million Dollars.
-These expensive houses will heavily effect then mean since it is the sum of all values, divided by the number of values.
+I will explain this with an example: Imagine you have a dataset of housing prices that range mostly from $100,000 to $300,000 but contains a few houses that are worth more than $3 million.
+These expensive houses will heavily affect the mean since it is the sum of all values divided by the number of values.
 The median will not be heavily affected by these outliers since it is only the “middle” value of all data points.
-Therefore the median is a much more suited statistic, to report about your data.
+Therefore, the median is a much more suited statistic to report about your data.

 In a normal distribution, these measures all fall at the same midline point.
 This means that the mean, mode and median are all equal.